-Your optometrist can identify early signs of glaucoma when they examine your eyes, but are there any warning signs of glaucoma you can identify yourself?
+Your optometrist can identify early signs of glaucoma when they examine your eyes, but can you identify any warning signs of glaucoma yourself?

 Continue reading to learn more about glaucoma, including 5 early signs it may be developing.